Michael is an author with a passion for health and the longevity of human lives.

 - Get regular dental check-ups.
 Most people wait too long to visit their dentist to find out what's going on in their mouths.

-- Upgrade to an electric toothbrush, the oscillating brush is highly more effective at cleaning and removing plaque from teeth.
+- Upgrade to an electric toothbrush; the oscillating brush is much more effective at cleaning and removing plaque from teeth.